Host and hostess clubs: Japan

 The first host club was opened in Tokyo in 1966.
 In 1996, the number of Tokyo host clubs was estimated to be 200, and a night of non-sexual entertainment could cost US$500–600.
 Professor Yoko Tajima of Hosei University explained the phenomenon by Japanese men's lack of true listening to the problems of women, and by women's desire to take care of a man and be loved back.

-Host ROLAND has become a mainstream TV personality.
-In addition to holding various records in regards to his host career, he is also a businessman.
-Entertainer Jin Shirosaki worked as a host for five years.
-Comedian Hiroshi was also once a host.
-Ryuchalo gained international attention for being styled as a host from the age of 4 throughout elementary school by his blogger mother, Chiimero.
+Young women lured to "malicious" host clubs can rack up large debts; some of them turn to prostitution to pay them back.
+Habitually, the store also co-signs for the customer's debts with the host.
+These schemes have become a problem in Japan, and some stores have banned them.
+Host clubs are classified as food and entertainment establishments and regulated by the Businesses Affecting Public Morals Regulation Act, prohibiting any form of sexual contact between employees and customers.
+Any club found violating its permitted activities can have its business license suspended.
+At some insufficiently monitored establishments people unable to pay bar bills have been forced into coerced sex work and sex trafficking.